GerhardHalkjaer/PolyLoop/README.md

 - SQL Server (or your configured DB)
 - Brother QL-820NWB printer driver
 - OneDrive credentials for image storage

+### TODO
+-OCR module needs to be installed
+-images on package List isnt being showed
+-remake so the page works on android tablets

 ### Installation